SamHoney71/javascript-challenge/README.md

 <p> </p>

 <p> Note:  Ignore the static folder.
-All code is in the UFO-level-1 and UFO-level-2 folders.</p>
+I was unable to delete the static folder at the root folder level.
+All code is in the UFO-level-1 and UFO-level-2 folders.  </p>